 “You’re not just telling learners about a location or concept.
 You’re placing them inside that environment — making the information easier to understand and retain.”

 Story-based scenarios are action-driven and immerse learners in a narrative.
 The learner is the main character, faced with challenges or obstacles that require decisions.
 Instead of “first learning and then testing,” learners are tested immediately and learn through experience.
+This approach is deeply rooted in scientific research, with many studies showing strong results for experiential learning.

 The power of story-based scenarios lies in the feedback loop: learners immediately experience the consequences of their decisions in a safe, judgment-free VR environment.
 They naturally improve their skills by trying again and experimenting with different behaviors.